waelkarman/bunch-linux-manifests/docs/index.md

 ## Sensors App and interprocess communication
 ##### ZeroMQ
-services and applications exchanging messages through a flexible interprocess communication based on [ZeroMQ](https://zeromq.org/).
+services and applications exchanging messages through a flexible and low latency interprocess communication based on [ZeroMQ](https://zeromq.org/).
 This way applications written with any language could exchange rapidly information and work as a single application.
 The interesting aspect of ZMQ is that the message exchanging is based on network protocols that allow any node over the network to be reached even cloud applications for example.
 For the specific case, the following are the available messaging exchange models:<br/>
 Request–Reply<br/>
 Publish–Subscribe<br/>